Employment Contract

 Our guided wizard walks you through every clause — no legal knowledge required.
 Attorney-drafted, South African law compliant.

-Gather employee and company information
+Gather employer, employee and role information

-Collect all information required by Section 29 of the BCEA: the employer's full registered name, physical and postal address, the employee's full name, occupation, and a description of the main duties.
-Also determine the employment type (permanent, fixed-term, or part-time), the applicable bargaining council or sectoral determination, and any specific regulatory requirements for the role.
+Collect every particular required by Section 29(1) of the BCEA: the employer's full registered name, physical and postal address, the employee's full name, South African ID number (or passport and work-visa details for foreign nationals under the Immigration Act 13 of 2002), occupation, and a full description of the main duties.
+Determine the employment type (permanent, fixed-term under Section 198B of the LRA, or part-time under Section 198C), the applicable bargaining council main agreement or sectoral determination, and any sector-specific licence or registration required for the role (FSCA, HPCSA, LPC, ECSA).
+For foreign nationals, verify the visa category permits the specific work — employing a foreign national in contravention of Section 38 of the Immigration Act is a criminal offence.

 Define remuneration, benefits, and working hours